-Financial market regulators around the world regularly warn consumers of the risks associated with virtual currencies, or cryptocurrencies, such as Bitcoin.
-The Autorité des marchés financiers has already made investors aware that cryptocurrency transactions can make it easier for fraudsters to attract investors.
-Cryptocurrency or virtual currency is similar to money but has no legal tender.
-In Canada, the only lawful currency is the Canadian dollar, although transactions may sometimes be settled in another currency, for example, in US dollars, as a result of an agreement between the two parties.
-Bitcoin is the most widespread and well-known cryptocurrency.
+Financial market regulators around the world regularly warn consumers of the risks associated with virtual currencies or cryptocurrencies, such as Bitcoin.
+The Autorité des Marchés Financiers has already informed investors that cryptocurrency transactions can make it easier for fraudsters to attract investors.
+Cryptocurrency or virtual currency is similar to money but is not legal tender.
+In Canada, the only legal currency is the Canadian dollar, although transactions can sometimes be settled in another currency, such as US dollars, following an agreement between the two parties.
+Bitcoin is the most widely used and well-known cryptocurrency.
 It is a decentralized payment system.
-The AMF stresses that transactions involving cryptocurrency are not covered by the Financial Services Compensation Fund or the Deposit Insurance Fund.
-Therefore, you should exercise caution when performing cryptocurrency transactions as you may experience losses.
+The Authority emphasizes that transactions involving a cryptocurrency are not covered by the Financial Services Compensation Fund or the Deposit Insurance Fund.
+Therefore, you should exercise caution when carrying out cryptocurrency transactions, as you could incur losses.

-If you think you are a fraud target or have already sent money, do not be embarrassed, you are not alone.
-If you would like to report a fraud or need more information, contact the Canadian Anti-Fraud Center, toll-free, at 1-888-495-8501.
+If you think you are the target of fraud or have already sent money, don’t be embarrassed, you are not alone.
+If you want to report fraud or need more information, contact the Canadian Anti-Fraud Center toll-free at 1-888-495-8501.